- Aeronautical Information Management

 Due to data protection legislation, it will not be possible for members of the public to obtain access to drone operator register data.

-will become available across Europe as drone manufacturers transition to supplying drones compliant with the new EU regulation over the next two years.
+available across Europe as drone manufacturers transition to supplying drones compliant with the new EU regulation over the next two years.

 22. If I stop operating my drone, can I request a refund from the IAA